 If you want DIM alongside the other nutrients in cruciferous vegetables, this supplement is definitely the way to go.

-We Like Vitamins has a low dose but high-purity DIM supplement with 100 mg of DIM per capsule.
-The capsules themselves are gelatin derived, which allows some pretty simple supplement design (the only other ingredient is rice flour), but does make this supplement a no-go for strict vegetarians.
+The capsules themselves are vegetable cellulose derived, which allows some pretty simple supplement design (the only other ingredient is organic rice concentrate), which make this supplement a go ahead for vegetarians.

 4. aSquared Nutrition DIM